EXPLORING just got easier

 UNDERSTANDING EXPLORERS

-The usability test aimed to gather valuable insights into the user experience, ensuring that the design effectively met user needs and expectations while identifying areas for improvement.
+The test provided insights into the user experience, helping ensure the design met user needs while highlighting improvement areas.

 KEY IMPROVEMENTS